 Students are also encouraged to gain meaningful qualifications including their Foundation VCAL and VET subjects.
 Students also develop a Career Action Plan and are encouraged to undertake work experience and casual work to develop their employability skills.

-How it works: Class sizes are small with some students provided access to one on one lessons which target individual needs of students.
+How it works: Class sizes are small with some students provided access to one on one lessons that target the individual needs of students.
 The staff are skilled in developing students social and resilience skills, and work to provide and promote strong relationships.
 Student academic classes are generally run in the morning, with extra-curricular activities in the afternoon to promote social growth and community connectedness.
 An integral part of the program is connecting to as many parts of the community as possible and provide the opportunity for students to develop positive relationships and have access to inspiring role models.

 Connectingcare is both an electronic directory and a means of electronnic referral.
 It features: